"Hvad hedder det?

 nothing will make me say otherwise.

-However, Danes have trouble understanding dialects and only understand their own.
+However, many Danes have trouble understanding dialects and only understand their own.
+One town further, they are strangers.

-Which makes it very hard for foreigners to be understood.
+Which makes it extra hard for foreigners to be understood.

 Nat